 The new Connecticut legislation will become law with a signature from Gov. Ned Lamont, D-Conn., or once 15 days have passed following adjournment of the current legislative session.

-The bill, which narrowly failed last year during Connecticut's special legislative session, has links to all existing privacy laws but mostly tracks somewhere between frameworks in Colorado and Virginia.
+The bill, which narrowly failed last year during Connecticut's special legislative session, has links to all existing privacy laws but mostly tracks somewhere between frameworks in Virginia.
 It will become effective July 1, 2023, and covers businesses holding data on more than 100,000 consumers or those deriving 25% of annual revenue from the sale of data belonging to more than 25,000 consumers.

 Also included are provisions for recognition of global opt-out signals; required opt-out consent for data sales, targeted advertising and profiling; strong protections for children's and biometric data; and a sunsetting right to cure.
 The Connecticut attorney general's office, which has a nationally-renowned data privacy unit, will have exclusive enforcement rights.
 The new Connecticut legislation also creates a standing work group that will address a range of emerging topics or issues that the law could be amended to cover.